samjmck/samjmck.com/content/blog/investing-in-belgium-tax-efficient-investing/index.en.md

 +++
-title = "Investing in Belgium: Tax-efficient investing and portfolio allocation" description = "The second part of a guide on investing in the stock market in Belgium.
+title = "Investing in Belgium: Tax-efficient investing" description = "The second part of a guide on investing in the stock market in Belgium.
 I explain what the taks op beursverrichting (TOB) or transaction tax is and how to reduce it, how much the withholding tax on dividends is in Belgium and how to avoid it, what the tax situation is with ETFs and what to look for in a tax-efficient ETF." date = 2021-08-03T21:51:57+01:00 lastmod = 2021-08-12T21:51:57+01:00